Helps you to see and to solve the big-picture issues in a completed draft of your book.

 The price ranges widely depending on the length of the manuscript and your editorial needs.
 Please complete the questionnaire below for a complimentary assessment.
 If I feel that we are a good fit, I’ll provide you with a custom estimate.

 When we began to write this book, we knew this venture was going to be unlike anything we’ve done before.
 But we never imagined how far we’d journey beyond our comfort zone.
-We also realized that Art Embracing Awareness wouldn’t have been possible without assistance.
-So we want to extend our deepest thanks to Ellie Barton, our editor, for her ongoing support, insightful feedback to help our polishing efforts in transforming our proses/poems into this book.
-You are a gift to us
+We also realized that Art Embracing Awareness wouldn’t be possible without assistance.
+So we want to extend our deepest thanks to Ellie Barton, our editor, for her ongoing support and insightful feedback.
+You helped us transform our prose/poems into this book.
+You are a gift to us.

 Frantisek Strouhal and Chantal Robert